realityexpander/How_to_program_from_ground_up/04-DataStructures.md

           key3[key3] -->|maps to / refers to / points to| id3[Value Z]
     ```
 ### Tree <a name="tree"></a>
-  - A way to represent a "hierarchical" list of nodes in memory, where each node contains a values and
+  - ### BIG IDEA - A way to represent a "hierarchical" list of nodes in memory, where each node contains a values and "points to" one or MORE other nodes that are direct descendants of the node.

+  - Trees are used to represent a "hierarchical" list, like a sorted list of items, or a company organization chart.
+  - Trees keep track of list of nodes in memory, where each node contains a values and
     "points to" one or MORE other nodes that are direct descendants of the node.
     - The descendants are called "children" and the node is called the parent, and the parent is also a child of another node.
     - The "root" is the top-most node in the tree, and has no parent.